 Appointment Reminders.
 The Practice may use and disclose your health information to remind you that you have an appointment.

 Treatment Alternatives/Health-Related Benefits and Services.
 The Practice may use and disclose your health information to inform you of treatment alternatives and/or health-related benefits and services that maybe of interest to you.

 Marketing.
 The Practice may use your health information to make a marketing communication to you that (i) occurs in a face-to-face encounter with you; (ii) concerns products or services of nominal value; or (iii) concerns the Practice’s health-related products or services, provided that we are not receiving payment to make the communication.
-If you do not want to receive marketing communications (other than those that are in a newsletter or other general communication device), please contact Amie Clancy, Director of Clinical Administration, at the contact information above.
+If you do not want to receive marketing communications (other than those that are in a newsletter or other general communication device), please contact Amie Clancy, Chief Administrative Officer, at the contact information above.

 In addition, if the Practice ever uses or discloses your health information to communicate with you based on your particular health status or condition, we will explain to you why you received the communication, and how the product or service relates to your health.

 Fundraising.
 To support our business operations, the Practice may use information about you, including information about your age and gender, where you live or work, and the dates that you received treatment, in order to contact you to raise money to help the Practice operate.
 The Practice may share this information with Child Mind Institute, Inc. or another charitable organization that will contact you to raise money.
 We may contact you for fundraising efforts, but you may ask us not to contact you again.